-230 3.1 Mean climate state
+245 3.1 Mean climate state

 In this section we explore the mean climate state, both throughout the full precession cycle and in more detail for the two precessional extremes, both with 280 and 400 ppm CO_2 concentrations.
-Note that the occurrence of precession minimum relatively close to the obliquity maximum (as seen in Figure 1b) is likely to enhance seasonality in the Northern Hemisphere (Tuenter et al., 2005).
+It is important to note Note that the occurrence of precession minimum relatively close to the obliquity maximum (as seen in Figure 1b) is likely to enhance seasonality in the Northern Hemisphere

+250 (Tuenter et al., 2005).

-235 3.1.1 Surface air temperature response through a full precession cycle
+3.1.1 Surface air temperature response through a full precession cycle

-The evolution of the modelled global annual mean surface air temperature (SAT) throughout the full precession cycle is not significantly influenced by the varying orbital parameters in either of the two hemispheres (Figure 2a), with changes within ~0.3°C. It also does not appear to be related to the evolution of the annual mean incoming shortwave radiation, perpendicular to the Earth's surface, at the
+The evolution of the modelled global annual mean surface air temperature (SAT) throughout the full precession cycle is not significantly influenced by the varying orbital parameters in either of the two hemispheres (Figure 2a), with changes within ~0.3°C. It also does not appear to be related to

-- 240 top of the atmosphere (from now on referred to as insolation), which is the same in the Northern and Southern hemispheres (Figure 2a).
+- 255 the evolution of the annual mean incoming shortwave radiation, perpendicular to the Earth's surface, at the top of the atmosphere (from now on referred to as insolation), which is the same in the Northern and Southern hemispheres .
+Overall the (Figure 2a).
 Variations in global mean annual insolation are only a result of eccentricity, while precession and obliquity have no impact on it.
-In the model, the mean global SATs is the result of a combination of the two hemispheres balancing each other out, with neither of the two clearly dominating the trend (Figure 2a).
-Finally, global mean SATs in the Southern Hemisphere are - 245 generally higher (by ~2°C) than in the Northern Hemisphere in our late Miocene simulations.
-The present-day configuration is the opposite of this, with the Northern Hemisphere on average 1.5°C warmer than the Southern Hemisphere (Feulner et al., 2013) and references therein).
-This difference is caused by the open Panama Seaway in our late Miocene simulations (Lunt et al., 2008a), leading to a weaker Atlantic Meridional Overturning Circulation in the late Miocene, compared with that of - 250 the present-day.
+In the model, the mean global SATs is the result of a combination of the two hemispheres bal- - 260 ancing each other out, with neither of the two clearly dominating the trend (not shownFigure 2a).
+Finally, global mean SATs in the Southern Hemisphere are generally higher (by ~2°C) than in the Northern Hemisphere in our late Miocene simulations.
+The present-day configuration is the opposite of this, with the Northern Hemisphere on average 1.5°C warmer than the Southern Hemisphere (Feulner et al. (2013) Feulner et al., 2013) and references therein).
+This difference is caused by the - 265 open Panama Seaway in our late Miocene simulations (Lunt et al., 2008a), leading to a weaker Atlantic Meridional Overturning Circulation in the late Miocene, compared with that of the presentday.
 This maintains warmer temperatures in the Southern Hemisphere and colder in the Northern Hemisphere in our palaeosimulations, as opposed to modern temperatures.